 It's much easier to doze off smoothly if you are at ease.
 Doing calming activities before bedtimes, such as taking a bath, reading, or using relaxation techniques such as yoga and meditation, might promote better sleep.

 5. Limit Screen Time

 Exposure to light might make it more challenging to fall asleep.
 Therefore, avoid prolonged use of light-emitting screens two hours before bedtime.

 Regular physical activity can promote better sleep.
 However, avoid being active too close to bedtime.

 7. Manage Your Worries

 Try to resolve your worries or concerns before bedtime.
 Journal what's on your mind(Braindumping) and then set it aside for tomorrow.

 8. Cut Off Caffeine

 Caffeine stimulates your nervous system and may stop your body from naturally relaxing at night.
-Caffeine can stay elevated in your blood for 6–8 hours.
-Therefore, drinking large amounts of coffee after 3–4 p.m. is not recommended.
+In addition, caffeine can stay elevated in your blood for 6–8 hours.
+Therefore, drinking large coffee after 3–4 p.m. is not recommended.